The In-Between Phase: What Really Happens When You Stop Coloring Gray Hair

 Not Everyone Should Go Cold Turkey

-Clients with darkly pigmented hair and a lower gray percentage tend to have the hardest transitions when stopping cold.
-The contrast is high, the gray comes in as distinct white or silver against dark color, and without strategic blending, there is no gradual gradient — only a line.
+Clients with darkly pigmented hair and a lower percentage of gray tend to have the hardest transitions when stopping cold.
+The contrast is high; the gray appears as a distinct white or silver against the dark color, and without strategic blending, there is no gradual gradient β only a line.

 For a direct assessment of candidacy: